k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_APIs.md

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{version}`

-The API retrieves a list of data platforms that belong to the given catalog version.
+The API retrieves a list of data platforms that belong to a given Catalog version.
 Each data platform is retrieved with the CONTAINS relations to its respective schema nodes.

-The API has two modes - *view* and *compare* - which are alternatively invoked based on the **version** input parameter, as explained below:
+The API has 2 modes - *view* and *compare* - that are alternatively invoked based on the **version** input parameter, as explained below:

 <table style="width: 800px;">
 <thead>